-- To support the College to be graded as Good or better by Ofsted. - To consistently achieve an ESFA rating "Good" financial health or better. - For the Group's financial health to be sufficiently robust to enable it to meet its mission and specifically strategic objectives 5 and 6: - To ensure we have the necessary resources to support our Plan; - To provide a College environment which is equipped for the delivery of high-quality learning. - To continue to invest in its estates and equipment to provide up to date and stimulating environments in which its students learn and its staff work, especially where this investment will support areas of student growth. - To ensure that the College is digitally rich and fully-connected to aid work/life balance and the learner experience as well as delivering a sustainable environment. - To attract and retain staff of a suitable calibre to provide students with high quality learning and to manage the Group effectively and reward staff appropriately. - To meet bank covenants and loan repayments in each financial year. - To ensure a positive learner experience.
+- To support the College to be graded as Good or better by Ofsted. - To consistently achieve an ESFA rating "Good" financial health or better. - For the Group's financial health to be sufficiently robust to enable it to meet its mission and specifically strategic objectives 1, 2 and 4: - Strategic Priority 1: Our Students: to be recognised as an outstanding College by enhancing the quality of the experience we provide for all learners - Strategic Priority 2: Our Staff: to ensure we invest and develop our staff to support our Plan - Strategic Priority 4: Our Finance and Resources: to provide a sustainable educational and training environment which is equipped for the delivery of high-quality learning - To continue to invest in its estates and equipment to provide up to date and stimulating environments in which its students learn and its staff work, especially where this investment will support areas of student growth. - To ensure that the College is digitally rich and fully-connected to aid work/life balance and the learner experience as well as delivering a sustainable environment. - To attract and retain staff of a suitable calibre to provide students with high quality learning and to manage the Group effectively and reward staff appropriately. - To meet bank covenants and loan repayments in each financial year. - To ensure a positive learner experience.

-The Group Chief Financial Officer and College Principal meet regularly to consider the impact of any known operational changes and more formally with the Head of Finance and Finance Business Partners on at least a bi-monthly basis to reforecast and ensure that any key risk areas are considered and fully provided against.
-16-18 recruitment for 2022/23 is strong and currently above target.
-Apprenticeship numbers are also positive enabling an increase in forecast above target.
-However, HE recruitment numbers are approximately 30 below target which has been provided for within the latest forecast.
-Focus is now on growing the sports HE-provision at WISE.
+The Group Chief Financial Officer and College Principal meet regularly to consider the impact of any known operational changes and more formally with the Head of Finance on at least a bi-monthly basis to review the forecast and ensure that any key risk areas are considered and fully provided against.
+Apprenticeship recruitment remains a challenge, mainly impacted by the College's inability to recruit staff in construction areas in order to respond to demand.
+HE recruitment is on target, which is promising and bucks the trend against many other HE providers in FE.
+Adult recruitment will remain challenging, especially re: ESFA allocation and hitting the free course for jobs allocation.